 Step 3: Creating a .info.yml file

 Your.info.yml file stores the module information, as well as information regarding compatibility and dependencies.
-It is necessary to generate the.info.yml file in order to offer information for the Drupal Web UI administration pages and to alert Drupal that its presence has been detected in the system.
+It is necessary to generate the.info.yml file to offer information for the Drupal Web UI administration pages and to alert Drupal that its presence has been detected in the system.

 The name of the file that we use is hello_module.info.yml.